Gamze Nur Yaman

-Gamze Nur Yaman (born April 25, 1999) is a Turkish women's football goalkeeper, who plays for Galatasaray with jersey number 32.
+Gamze Nur Yaman (born 25 April 1999) is a Turkish women's footballer who plays as a goalkeeper for Trabzon.
 She was a member of the Turkey women's national under-19 team before she was admitted to the Turkey women's national team.

 Early life

 Gamze Nur Yaman was born in the Gaziosmanpaşa district of Istanbul Province, Turkey on April 25, 1999.